 Another thing that confused me was the silent nature of the protagonist.
 Adol doesn’t speak very much throughout Ys IX: Monstrum Nox – I think there were only two or three times where he spoke the dialogue I chose during a conversation option – every other time he’ll speak a one-liner or grunt.
 This is a very small nit-pick with the game, as the voice quality is great and there is an okay amount of vocals throughout the game, but I wanted Adol to talk more – I guess Adol is just a little shy.

 In terms of the music, I love the soundtrack (I need to get hold of it somehow).
-Every dungeon, scene, and event has the perfect music assigned to it in order to emphasis the danger, action, and emotional aspects.
+Every dungeon, scene, and event has the perfect music assigned to it in order to emphasise the danger, action, and emotional aspects.

 I initially didn’t like Ys IX: Monstrum Nox, it felt too confined and I honestly thought the entire game was going to take place within the city.
 After a few hours (about 10 or so), I was beginning to love it – the game had introduced a new mysterious element into the narrative (no spoilers here) which had me hooked on finding out what’s going to happen next and why I’m seeing certain events unfold on screen.
 I quickly became obsessed with ensuring I completed all the quests, found all the chests, collected the petals, and unlocked the portals, literally having me not sleeping for a few days unless I passed out whilst playing.

 For me, I found this title more enjoyably than Ys VIII, although I also found it easier – and not just because I played it on Easy.
 It was easier to keep track of what chests I had, how to spot the missing collectables, completing the enemy and NPC notebooks weren’t too tricky, and the abilities you unlock were fun (and simple) to use.
 I also really liked the story, even if there are a few confusing and WTF moments that don’t really make sense until you get further into the game.